 The blood vessels in the legs end up doing a lot of hard work.
 Vein problems could be causing you pain.
 Here are 11 ways to relieve the pain and take better care of your legs.

 The heart may be the engine of the body, but our blood vessels are the turbines that power it.
 Our blood vessels carry blood—ferrying an incredible 7,000 litres of blood throughout our body every day.

-Many people do not even notice their veins are acting up until they feel pain or see some purplish veins or ankle swelling.
+Many people do not even notice their veins are acting up until they feel pain, see some purplish veins on their legs or experience ankle swelling.
 This is more evident in the evenings at the end of a long day, so people often put it down to tiredness, which might be the case as well.
-Usually the veins get some relief while we sleep, but if leg pains or cramps persist or if you have chronic leg fatigue, then you should do something about it.
+Usually, the veins get some relief while we sleep.
+If leg pains or leg cramps persist; or if you have chronic leg fatigue, then you should do something about it.

 Other symptoms include spider veins or varicose veins, swelling (technically known as oedema) and excessive accumulation of fluid in the tissues.
 Besides painful spasmodic cramps, vein infections, tiny blood clots, thrombosis, coagulation or pulmonary embolism may also result.